-- The WA Branch has assisted several members with unfair dismissal claims in the Fair Work Commission and has brought an underpayment claim in the Industrial Magistrates Court of Western Australia.
-The majority of the claims have been settled without the need to go to trial. - The WA Branch has regularly provided advocacy to its members for matters such disciplinaries, payment of wages disputes, allowances and overtime payment disputes as well as helping members clarifying clauses of their agreements.
-In most cases, members have achieved a more satisfactory outcome by bringing the WA Branch in to assist them with resolving their industrial issues. - Through arrangements that the WA Branch negotiated with several law firms, injured members of the WA Branch were provided with legal advice and representation in relation to workers' compensation matters.
+- The Union has assisted several members with unfair dismissal claims in the Western Australian Industrial Relations Commission.
+The majority of claims have been settled without the need to go to trial. - The Union has regularly provided advocacy to its members for matters such disciplinaries, payment of wages, allowances and overtime payments as well as helping members clarifying clauses of their agreements.
+In most cases, members have achieved a more satisfactory outcome by bringing the Union in to assist them with resolving their industrial issues. - The Union has also provided legal assistance and industrial advice which has led to several members in receiving financial settlements throughout 2018.
+Due to confidentiality restraints, the Union is unable to provide any specifics about these matters. - Through arrangements that the Union negotiated with several law firms, injured members of the Union were provided with legal advice and representation in relation to workers' compensation matters.